goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

      - database expert
      - Programmer
      - Manager
-  1. I understood the modeling tasks clearly.
+  2. I understood the modeling tasks clearly.
        - scale disagree .. highly agree.
-  2. The properties present on the classes were what I would expect them to be.
+       - Maybe for each modeling task?
+  3. I managed to complete the tasks in the time limit.
         - scale disagree .. highly agree.
-  3. The surroundings dialog was sufficiently fast.
+        - Maybe for each modeling task?
+  4. I found it easy to understand the meaning of the classes and properties in the surroundings dialog.
        - scale disagree .. highly agree.
-  4. Information provided in the surroundings dialog was sufficient for me to select adequate properties.
+  5. I consider the filter by instance useful.
        - scale disagree .. highly agree.
-  5. The layout of the surroundings dialog interface is adequate.
+  6. Information provided in the surroundings dialog was sufficient for me to select adequate properties.
      - scale disagree .. highly agree.
-  6. I became familiar with the surroundings dialog very quickly.
+  7. The surroundings dialog was sufficiently fast.
        - scale disagree .. highly agree.
-  7. The surroundings dialog enabled me to accomplish the tasks.
+  8. The layout of the surroundings dialog interface is adequate.
      - scale disagree .. highly agree.
-  8. Overall, I am satisfied with the surroundings dialog.
+  9. I became familiar with the surroundings dialog very quickly.
      - scale disagree .. highly agree.
+  10. The surroundings dialog enabled me to accomplish the tasks.
+     - scale disagree .. highly agree.
+  11. Overall, I am satisfied with the surroundings dialog.
+     - scale disagree .. highly agree.
-  9. I would use the surroundings dialog again.
+  12. I would use the surroundings dialog again.
      - scale disagree .. highly agree.